kyegomez/swarms/README.md

 ```

 ## Usage
 There are 2 methods, one is very simple to test it out and then there is another to explore the agents and so on!
+Check out the [Documetation file ](/DOCUMENTATION.md) to understand the classes

 ### Method 1
 Simple example `python3 example.py`